-Bernard Sinai is a writer/blogger from Papua New Guinea (PNG) who finds Conspiracy Theories fascinating and weird facts interesting.
+Bernard Sinai is a writer and blogger from Papua New Guinea who finds conspiracy theories fascinating and weird facts interesting.

-French authorities reported that the chauffer Henri Paul was intoxicated to some degree with alcohol, and had also taken the sedative Tiapridal and the antidepressant Prozac.
+French authorities reported that the chauffeur Henri Paul was under the influence of alcohol and had also taken the sedative Tiapridal and the antidepressant Prozac.

-Paul and 42 year old Dodi Al-Fayed died instantly.
-32 year old Diana was alive when paramedics arrived and blood transfusion was done at the scene.
+The driver and 42-year-old Dodi Al-Fayed died instantly; 32-year-old Diana was alive when paramedics arrived and a blood transfusion was done at the scene.
 However, her heart stopped en route to the hospital.
 She was pronounced dead four hours later.

 The only person to come out of the crash without fatal injuries was the bodyguard Trevor Rees-Jones.

 A public inquiry was conducted regarding the Princess’ death.
-However, it has only provoked more unanswered questions, giving rise to a conspiracy surrounding the death.
+However, it has only provoked more unanswered questions, giving rise to conspiracy theories surrounding the death.

 Rees-Jones Leaving the Hospital

-Another question that has fuelled the conspiracy theory is why she was taken to a hospital an hour and 40 minutes away.
+Another question that has fueled this conspiracy theory is the mystery of why she was taken to a hospital an hour and 40 minutes away.

 When paramedics arrived, Diana was alive and rushed to the hospital.
-However, she was taken to Pitie-Salpetriere Hospital, an hour and 40 minutes’ drive away despite four hospitals in closer proximity.
+However, she was taken to Pitie-Salpetriere Hospital, an hour and 40 minutes’ drive away, despite the fact that there were four closer hospitals.

 Pitie-Salpetriere is supposedly the hospital of choice for officials visiting Paris.
 However, conspiracy theorists believe it houses a number of operatives from the intelligence community.